Warnings showing in Front end

 Sometimes – specific hosting companies force showing PHP errors for WordPress sites.

-In this case – you need to take a different approach to fix warnings showing on WordPress front end.
+In this case – you need to take a different approach to fix warnings showing on the WordPress front end.

 Replace the define(‘WP_DEBUG’, false); with the following code snippet and save changes at the end.